 When we finished our entryway remodel a few weeks ago, and I wasn’t sure what I wanted on the windows, so I made some temporary drop cloth curtains for privacy until I made up my mind.
 Later I realized that wooden shutters would tie in really well with the barn door cabinet my husband had built into the wall, and they would be easy and really inexpensive to make – easy enough for even a novice woodworker.

-We had a hard time finding screws that were the right length, so we used galvanized roofing nails to attach the 3 short boards onto the top, middle and bottom of the 4 long boards.
+We had a hard time finding screws that were the right length.
+Therefore we used galvanized roofing nails to attach the 3 short boards onto the top, middle and bottom.

-On the back side you can see all the nails, but don’t worry – those won’t show when the shutters are finished.
+On the back side of the farmhouse wooden shutters you can see all the nails, but don’t worry.
+Those won’t show when the shutters are finished.